Pylons/pyramid_debugtoolbar/docs/index.rst

 attributes on your panel:

 ``has_content``
   Attribute.
 Boolean value.
-Set to `True`
+Default is `True`  This attribute determines if the tab is enabled or not.
+For example: in the case of the SQLA panel, if no SqlAlchemy statements were executed in the request, this value is set to `False` and the tab is simply disabled.

 ``user_activate``
   Attribute.
 Boolean value.
-If the client is able to activate/de-activate the panel.
+Determines if the client is able to activate or de-activate the panel.

 ``template``
   Attribute.
 String value.
 Must be overridden.
 A mako template location.
-  The base class will raise ``NotImplemented`` if it's not there.
+  The default implementation of `render_content` in the base class (`DebugToolbar`) will attempt to render `self.template`.
+If `template` is not defined, and `render_content` is not overridden, a ``NotImplemented`` exception will be raised.

 ``nav_title``
   Method.
 Returns a string.
 Called to get the title to be used on